mubaraknumann/genera-cloud-image-classification/README.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/68299aa8c18ecd32686e7e9e/-nNvaMZyAGdqLbGIZHQph.png)

-    You can use the attached streamlit code to test the model using GUI
+        You can use the attached streamlit code to test the model using GUI.
+      Steps -
+        1. Place Files: Put the model.keras and label_mapping.json in the same directory as test_model_streamlit.py.
+        2. Install Libraries:
+                  pip install streamlit tensorflow numpy Pillow
+        3. Execute the .py file or run from Terminal: streamlit run test_model_streamlit.py

 ## Table of Contents
 1. [Model Description](#model-description)